 Users with Direct Access can be assigned as responsible to work items.

 If Direct Access is provided to a parent entity only (for example, a Feature or an Epic), a user won't get access to nested items (User Stories, Tasks, Bugs).
 Corresponding hierarchy tabs will be blank.
 Should you require inherited access to child hierarchy items, please add your feedback to corresponding idea on our Service Desk.

 Access is granted/removed by creation/deletion of the EntityPermission resource.
 We explain how to work with it in our Developers Guide: Direct Access to Entities.

 Automation rules may set Direct Access permissions.
 Examples:

-- Set Can Comment or Can Edit as default access mode for newly added users.
+- Set Can comment as default access mode for newly added users.

-- When a Request in a private product is created via Service Desk, and Requester-Owner has Targetprocess user account, grant Requester-Owner with Direct Access to the Request via Targetprocess views.
+- When a Request in a private product is created via Service Desk, and Requester-Creator has Targetprocess user account, grant Requester-Creator with Direct Access to the Request via Targetprocess views.

 - When access to a high-level planning item is granted, populate it to all nested items.